 To do this, your surgeon is likely to recommend an operation to remove either some of the lymph nodes (a sentinel lymph node biopsy or sample) or all of them (a lymph node clearance).

-After surgery, you may need other treatments.
-This is called adjuvant (additional) therapy and can include:
+After surgery, you may need other treatment and this can include: